syedsabbas360/NASA-API/README.md

 ## MarsRover-React

-A react application that uses NASA MARS ROVER API and feature stateless and stateful components and uses inline bootstrap.
+A react application that uses NASA MARS ROVER API and feature stateless and stateful components and uses bootstrap.

 ## ScreenShot